Medical expert of the article

 There is information that the administration of the anesthetic methoxyflurane together with tetracycline causes fatal nephrotoxicity.

-There is a possibility that Pentrox can potentiate the negative effect on the kidneys when using other medications, including antibiotics with established nephrotoxic effects (this includes kanamycin and cephaloridin with gentamicin, as well as colistin, amphotericin B and polymyxin B).
-With further use, the portion of substances with a narcotic effect must be reduced.
+There is a possibility that Pentrox may potentiate the negative effect on the kidneys when used with other medications, including antibiotics with established nephrotoxic effects (this includes kanamycin and cephaloridine with gentamicin, as well as colistin, amphotericin B and polymyxin B).
+With further use, the dose of substances with a narcotic effect should be reduced.

 Storage conditions

-Pentrox must be stored in a place protected from the penetration of small children, sunlight and moisture.
-Temperature indicators - no more than 30 ° С.
+Pentrox should be stored in a place protected from small children, sunlight and moisture.
+Temperature indicators should not exceed 30°C.

 Shelf life

-Pentrox is allowed to be used within a 2-year period from the date of sale of the pharmaceutical product.
+Pentrox is approved for use within a 2-year period from the date of sale of the pharmaceutical product.

-The analogs of the medicine are the medicines Sevoran and Halothane with Foran, as well as Isoflurane and Sevoflurane.
+Analogues of the drug are the medications Sevorane and Halothane with Foran, as well as Isoflurane and Sevoflurane.

 Attention!